Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 A religious upbringing

-Growing up in the North Philadelphia area, Fauset was reared in what she called “a very conservative, very religious household.”
-She wrote of household rules so strict that she wasn’t allowed to sing, write letters to others, read fairy tales, or eat penny candy.
-She was allowed to read only the Bible and Dante’s Inferno.
+Growing up in the North Philadelphia area, Jessie was reared in what she called “a very conservative, very religious household.”

-Bright and studious, Fauset was the first African-American to graduate from the Philadelphia High School for Girls.
-It was not an easy task to endure the bias she encountered, especially the snubbing by white girls she had thought to be her friends from earlier grades.
+Bright and studious, Fauset was the first African American to graduate from the Philadelphia High School for Girls.
+It wasn’t easy to endure the bias she encountered, especially the snubbing by white girls she had thought to be her friends from earlier grades.
 She remained, and proved to be a stellar student as she had always been.

 At Cornell she excelled, studying classical languages, and becoming the first Black student to be elected to Phi Beta Kappa.
 Later, she earned a Master’s degree in French from the University of Pennsylvania, with summer study at the Sorbonne.